techfromsage/advanced-mis/_recipes/working-with-hierarchy.md

 The main thing to remember is that the hierarchy descendants views are pre-calculated to 5 levels of hierarchy.
 This means that where a node is a child of two different parents it will appear twice in any count, once for each parent.
 Often this is what you want... but not always!

-The maximum number of __parents__ a node can have is 100.
+The maximum number of __parents__ that the `f_rl_hierarchy_parents` view can show for any given node is 100.
+In Talis Aspire there is no enforced limit.
 The number of __children__ a node can have is unlimited.
 If this reasonable default causes you any issues in querying the table, do let us know through our support channels.